gorniczy/100-days-of-code/log II.md

 **Thoughts:** No success for this one either.
 Ok, need to unstick myself from this project for a while. :)

 **Link(s) to work:**  [React-app](https://github.com/gorniczy/react-app)

+### Day 76-99: October 5, 2018

+**Today's Progress**: Yeah, tough month.
+I've neglected my logbook and neglected my twitter.
+But I haven't neglected my code.
+Hope to share my new app with you within a few days.

+**Thoughts:** I was stuck a lot during that period with little visible progress, but I kept going.
+Read this, Future Me, and keep going, you know you're doing the right thing. :)

+**Link(s) to work:**  [Warsaw Weather](https://gorniczy.github.io/warsaw-weather/)